-The opinions in this report are those of the conference participants and the recommendations are those of the Advisory Committee and, as such, are not attributable to the Commission.
-This report has been prepared by the New York State Advisory Committee for submission to the Commission, and will be considered by the Commission in formulating its recommendations to the President and Congress.
+The opinions and recommendations in this report are those of the conference participants and, as such, are not attributable to the Commission.
+This report has been prepared by the New York State Advisory Committee for submission to the Commission.
 RIGHT OF RESPONSE:

 Prior to the publication of a report, the State Advisory Committee affords to all individuals or organizations that may be defamed, degraded, or incriminated by any material contained in the report an opportunity to respond in writing to such material.
 All responses have been incorporated, appended, or otherwise reflected in the publication.

 New York State Advisory Committee to the U.S. Commission on Civil Rights

-December 1982
+March 1983

 MEMBERS OF THE COMMISSION

-Clarence M. Pendleton, Jr., Chairman

-Mary Louise Smith, Vice Chairman

-Mary F. Berry

-Blandina Cardenas Ramirez

-Jill S. Ruckelshaus
+Clarence M. Pendleton, Jr., Chairman Mary Louise Smith, Vice Chairman Mary F. Berry Blandina Cardenas Ramirez Jill S. Ruckelshaus Murray Saltzman

-Murray Saltzman

 John Hope III, Acting Staff Director

 Dear Commissioners: